I am Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 You don't support us.

-We're gonna make sure we're the worst thing it ever had.
+We're going to make sure we're the worst thing that ever happened.

 That's their attitude.